Paul A. Baran: Life and work

-Baran was born in Imperial Russia.
+Baran was born as Saul Baran in Mykolaiv, Imperial Russia, on August 30, 1909.
 His father, a Menshevik, left Russia for Vilnius, Lithuania in 1917.
 From Vilna the Baran family moved to Berlin, and then, in 1925 back to Moscow, but Paul stayed in Germany to finish his secondary school.
 In 1926 he attended the Plekhanov Institute in Moscow.
 He left again for Germany in 1928 accepting an appointment as an assistant on agricultural research with his advisor, Dr. Friedrich Pollock.
 Baran remained in Germany associated with the Frankfurt School Institute for Social Research.
 He received the Diplom-Volkswirt (graduate degree in political economy, equivalent to a master's degree) in 1931 from the Schlesische Friedrich-Wilhelm University of Breslau.
 He next wrote a dissertation under Emil Lederer on economic planning, and received his PhD from the University of Berlin in 1933.
 During these years in Germany, he met Rudolf Hilferding, author of Finance Capital and wrote under the pen name of Alexander Gabriel for the German Social Democratic Party journal Die Gesellschaft.

 After the Nazi regime took power, Baran fled to Paris and then back to the USSR, and then to Vilnius, Lithuania.
 With the Molotov–Ribbentrop Pact and just before the Nazi invasion of Poland he emigrated to the US, where he enrolled at Harvard and received a master's degree.
 Short of funds, he left the PhD program and worked for the Brookings Institution and then for the Office of Price Administration and then the Office of Strategic Services.
 He worked under John Kenneth Galbraith at the Strategic Bombing Survey traveling to post-war Germany and Japan.
 Baran then worked for the United States Department of Commerce and lectured at George Washington University.
 He then worked for the Federal Reserve Bank of New York before resigning to join academia.